 The Trinity River Division Station is located 48 miles east of Eureka on the sunny town of Willow Creek, California.
-The station is currently staffed with 1 sergeant, 2 corporals, and 5 deputies.
+The station is currently staffed with one sergeant, two corporals, and five deputies.

 Deputies assigned to the TRD station provide law enforcement services to the northeastern part of Humboldt County including Willow Creek, Hoopa, Orleans, Redwood Valley and other surrounding communities and work in cooperation with the Hoopa Valley Tribal Police Department and California Highway Patrol.
 The TRD stations area of responsibility borders Trinity and Siskiyou Counties.